Photographs of several examples of Crossley Regis cars will be found on the "Gallery 1" page of this site.

 This car is Chassis 100389, Engine MC 1742 of 1935.
 The chassis was exported to Australia and the body built by Ruskin Motor Bodies of Melbourne, Victoria.
 The body was built to the English Regis outline although Ruskins offered their own body style if customers wanted something different.

-The original chassis plate was missing from the car but recenly came available through the help of Motorden of Brisbane, an ebay automotive badge dealer from whom I bought the plate.
+The original chassis plate was missing from the car but in September 2009 became available through the help of Motorden of Brisbane, an ebay automotive badge dealer from whom I bought the plate.
 Motorden's help is very much appreciated, especially since the correct chassis and engine numbers can now be displayed on the car.

 The car is shown at The Broom Factory, Wallalong, NSW which is the headquarters of the Bowthorne Motor Club.